oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 4a - SD-JWT-based Verifiable Credentials (SD-JWT VC)

-In this example, the artifacts defined in this specification are used to represent SD-JWT-based Verifiable Credentials (SD-JWT VC) as defined in [@I-D.ietf-oauth-sd-jwt-vc].
-Person Identification Data (PID) defined in [@EUDIW.ARF] is used.
+In this example, the artifacts defined in this specification are used in the context of SD-JWT-based Verifiable Credentials (SD-JWT VC) [@I-D.ietf-oauth-sd-jwt-vc] to represent a Person Identification Data (PID) [@EUDIW.ARF] of a German citizen.

 Key Binding is applied
 using the Holder's public key passed in a `cnf` claim in the SD-JWT.